 Your camping gear is your first line of defense against Mother Nature.
 Choosing quality gear that is appropriate for the weather conditions will make your entire camping trip more comfortable.

 Always make sure you have extra layers of clothing you can wear.
 Also, keep a set of dry clothing and socks to change into before crawling inside your sleeping bag.
 Dirty and moist clothing will not bring you a good night’s sleep.
+More must have gear.

 5. Cold Weather Camping Hacks